 We decided to conduct a study, in which we swabbed the phone of someone who regularly used alcohol as a disinfectant.
 See the results below:

-You can see that while it did kill some bacteria, there's still quite a bit of bacteria on the phone after sanitizing with alcohol.
-That's because of the reasons mentioned above: improper application and the lacking of sporicidal activity.
+You can see that while it did kill some bacteria, there's still quite a bit of bacteria on the phone after disinfecting with alcohol.
+That's because of improper application and the lack of sporicidal activity.

 4. Alcohol Can Damage Your Phone

 There’s one more important reason why you shouldn’t use alcohol or other liquid cleaning chemicals on your devices, and that’s the oleophobic coating.
 This is the special coating on your phone’s screen that prevents fingerprints, smudges, and scratches.